Author name: Brianna Eisman

 The Many Shades of the color Purple and Their Applications

-Depending on how you choose to mix the purple color, the outcome can be very different.
-Even though you mix red and blue, your purple can vary significantly.
+Depending on how you choose to mix the color purple, the outcome can be very different.
+Even though you mix red and blue colors, your purple can vary significantly.
 Next, I’ll determine the differences between 30 different colors of purple and their origins.

 Overall, it’s important to keep in mind that colors are extremely variable.
 The hue derived from the origin, like a flower or fruit, may not match the HEX or color code exactly.
 Likewise, you may interpret the color differently in your head than how I interpret the color in this article.